rajdesai17/linked-assistant/README.md

 - Built with modern web technologies and Chrome Extension APIs
 - Thanks to the LinkedIn platform for providing rich professional data

-## 📞 Support
+## 📞 Support & Contributing

-For support, feature requests, or bug reports:
-- Create an issue on GitHub
-- Email: support@linkedin-connection-assistant.com
-- Twitter: @LinkedInConnectAI
+### 🐛 Issues
+Found a bug or have a feature request?
+Please [create an issue](https://github.com/rajdesai17/linked-assistant/issues) on GitHub.

+### 💡 Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### 📢 Stay Updated
+- ⭐ Star this repository to show your support
+- 👀 Watch for updates and new releases
+- 🍴 Fork to create your own version

 ---

-**Disclaimer**: This extension is not affiliated with or endorsed by LinkedIn.
+**⚠️ Disclaimer**: This extension is not affiliated with or endorsed by LinkedIn.
 Use responsibly and in accordance with LinkedIn's terms of service.